pulkitchhabra33-hue/TruthLens-AI/README.md

 # TruthLens AI – Fake News Classification using NLP & Deep Learning

+A comparative NLP project that analyzes classical machine learning and deep learning approaches for fake news detection.
 TruthLens AI is a Natural Language Processing (NLP) project that classifies news articles as Real or Fake using both classical machine learning and deep learning techniques.

 This project compares TF-IDF + Logistic Regression with LSTM-based Deep Learning, highlighting differences in performance and modeling approaches.